-After many years of doubts and uncertainty, the Unified Patent Court (UPC) has now entered the Provisional Application Period (PAP) and is expected to be operational as early as the second half of 2022.
+After many years of doubts and uncertainty, the Unified Patent Court (UPC) is now operational.

-It will be the most significant change to patent law in Europe in the last 40 years, which in due course is expected to establish an effective, centralised forum for enforcing and challenging patents in the participating Member States of the European Union.
+It represents the most significant change to patent law in Europe in the last 40 years, which in due course is expected to establish an effective, centralised forum for enforcing and challenging patents in the participating Member States of the European Union.

-HOW WILL THE UPC CHANGE THE CURRENT EUROPEAN PATENT SYSTEM?
+HOW DOES THE UPC CHANGE THE CURRENT EUROPEAN PATENT SYSTEM?